Charles Samuel Myers

-Charles Samuel Myers, CBE, FRS (13 March 1873 – 12 October 1946) was an English physician who worked as a psychologist.
+Charles Samuel Myers, CBE, FRS (13 March 1873 – 12 October 1946) was an English physician who worked as a psychologist, most notably with the British Royal Army Medical Corps during the First World War.
 Although he did not invent the term, his first academic paper, published by The Lancet in 1915, concerned shell shock.
 In 1921 he was co-founder of the National Institute of Industrial Psychology.

 Biography

 Family background

 Myers was born in Kensington, London on 13 March 1873, the eldest son of Wolf Myers, a merchant, and his wife, Esther Eugenie Moses.
 His family was Jewish.
 In the 1881 census he is an 8-year-old scholar living at 27 Arundel Gardens, Kensington, London with his parents, 4 brothers and 4 servants.

 In the 1891 census he was a scholar, aged 18 living at 49 Leinster Gardens, Paddington, London, with his parents, 4 brothers, a visitor, and 4 servants (cook, housemaid, parlourmaid, and ladies' maid).

 Education

 He attended the City of London School where he studied sciences.
 Of this experience he wrote:

 My science master at school knew little biology and less physiology, and in the private tuition which he gave me I used to find him reading my textbook in physiology [Michael Foster's] so as to keep just ahead of me.
 I left school in 1890 and joined a year's course in elementary biology, chemistry, and physics at St. Bartholomew's Hospital.
 Thus, hurriedly and poorly equipped, I gained an entrance exhibition, and soon after a foundation scholarship at Caius.